Frequently Asked Questions and Answers

 Can I generate a single report for multiple documents?

-Using the Batch Validation Wizard in CSE v3.0 or the new Batch Wizard in CSE v4.02 and greater, you can specify multiple documents to validate.
+Using the Batch Wizard (only in the Pro and Enterprise editions), you can specify multiple documents to validate.
 The wizard will then create a single validation report for all of the documents.
-The report created by the wizard is written in HTML and can be viewed with a browser such as Internet Explorer or a Netscape browser.
+The report created by the wizard is written in standard HTML and can be viewed with any standard browser such as Chrome, Edge, or Firefox.

 Is there a way to batch process files?